How to Get Rid of Severe Dandruff?

 Dandruff is a common problem that affects about half the population.
 There are some other conditions that may be confused with dandruff.
 If you have dandruff that is severe you should see a healthcare provider.
 They will be able to differentiate between dandruff and similar conditions.

-The most commonly used dandruff treatment are medicated shampoos.
+The most commonly used dandruff treatment is medicated shampoos.
 These can be purchased over the counter at most retailers, pharmacies, or online.
 There are several products on the market that can be purchased to help in the treatment of dandruff but if your dandruff is severe and any products you have tried don’t help, you should see a healthcare provider.

-What is Dandruff?
+What Is Dandruff?

 What Causes Severe Dandruff?